atar-axis/xpadneo/README.md

-*This is a BETA version!
+*This is a ALPHA version!
 It works, but there is still A LOT to do.*

 ---